- For Patients

 At OSS Health, Epidural Steroid Injections are performed on an outpatient basis and take only minutes.
 We also use real-time X-Ray (fluoroscopy) to ensure precise placement of the needle and the medication to ensure the correct spinal nerve is treated.

-General anesthesia is not needed during this procedure and your OSS Health Spine Specialist will administer mild sedation and a local anesthetic before your injection.
+General anesthesia is not needed during this procedure and your OSS Health Spine Specialist will administer a local anesthetic before your injection.
 Little to no discomfort is experienced during or after the procedure and you are able to return home shortly after the injection.
 Results may last for many months and repeat injections may be performed to maintain results.